mikeyhogarth/green-web-dev/CONTRIBUTING.md

 There are a myriad of ways to save data and CPU cycles so any prompts should be fairly wide-reaching/widely applicable and broad.
 We don't want to end up just listing every single way to make your code more efficient or we'll be here forever!

+The first sentence should **open with a statement that summarises the entire prompt**, followed by the reason that this matters from a carbon / sustainability perspective.

+Prompts should not press a developer to sacrifice code quality or maintainability - if quality is a tradeoff for adopting the advice, state this clearly within the prompts somewhere (probably with its own section) - in reality, things like this should probably not be prompts.

 A prompt **Should** have the following properties;

-- It should be completely readable in less than 2 minutes
+- It should be completely readable in **less than 2 minutes**
-- The first sentence should be a statement which summarises the entire prompt.
 - Where applicable, the prompt should include good examples and bad examples.
 - Where applicable, [caniuse](https://caniuse.com/) links should be provided.
 - The prompt should end with some useful links for futher reading, allowing the user to continue investigating the topic should they want to.

-A prompt **Should Not** have the following properties;

-- It should not press a developer to sacrifice code quality or maintainability

 ## Contributing an Article